WATCH: Promoting The Wrong People Into Management?

 This is the next in the series about ‘Engagement from the Inside Out’.
 How to help people become fully engaged by tapping into their inner drive, their inner desires.
-And what it does is, It’s developed by Dr Dan Harrison, and it’s developed in a way that helps people to understand, what they really want.
+And what it does is, It’s developed by Dr Dan Harrison, and it’s developed in a way that helps the management in making decisions and your people to understand, what they really want.

 And if they ‘Want Autonomy’, when it comes to authority.
 If they want autonomy.
 Freedom from authority to be able to make decisions on their own and things like that.
 Take action on their own.